szhuss/great-debate/README.md

     JS - show/hide one or more content areas or elements on your site through clicking a button

-    +1 more - pending
+    +1 more - modals and carousel (js)

 ##Roadmap & Project Status

     The code is working.
-    In order to continue practicing, I will begin refactoring ... very slowly - BOLO for 258 bugs!
+    In order to continue practicing, I will begin adding addition CSS as well as refactoring ... very slowly - BOLO for 258 bugs!

 ##Authors and Acknowledgements